HR leader

 What leaders can do

-Leaders can help decide whether AI becomes a tool of empowerment or exhaustion.
-Here are three steps organizations can take:
+Leaders help determine whether AI becomes a source of relief or another source of exhaustion.
+Three steps matter most.

 At Spring Health, our guiding principle is simple: AI should help people thrive, not just increase productivity.